Guevara-chan/Difference-Engine/README.md

 Was never flagged by AVs so far.

 ##/Featurae/:
 -	Fully native implementation with no external dependencies.
+-	Extensive commandline automation support.
+-	Minimalistic Win98-style GUI